ricmac/Cybercultural/src/posts/portal-war-1998.md

 ---
 title: "Portals in 1998: The Rise and Fall of Excite and Netcenter"
-description: "1998 was the year of the portal: Excite, Netscape Netcenter, Yahoo, AOL, MSN and others all competing for eyeballs and trying to be sticky.
-But with so many portals, some inevitably failed."
+description: "1998 is the year of the portal: Excite, Netscape Netcenter, Yahoo, AOL, MSN and others all competing for eyeballs and trying to be sticky.
+But with so many portals, some will inevitably fail."
 date: 2025-06-18
 permalink: "p/portals-1998/"
 tags: ['dotcom', '1998', 'season4']